Why the Arba Minim? (Part Two)

 T: Now we are going to read more about the arba minim on the web.

 T: This handout has a list of statements, each one describing a min.
 After reading about the minim on the site, you will have to identify the min which is being discussed.
 You may work in pairs.
-You will have an opportunity to review the material in a few minutes, after which we will play a game.
+You will be able to review the material in a few minutes, after which we will play a game.
 Begin now.
 Raise your hand if you don’t understand what to do.

 IV.
 Class Review